-These values are reflected in everything that we do, in every vehicle that we build.
-They are standards with which we’ve long been associated, with which we’ve become synonymous.
-And standards of which we are rightfully proud and which we all work very hard to maintain.
+These values are reflected in everything that the company does, in every vehicle that is built.
+‘They are standards with which we’ve long been associated, with which we’ve become synonymous.
+And standards of which we are rightfully proud and which we all work very hard to maintain.’

-A defined set of family values can also prove to be very productive in business, when it comes to structure.
-They set the standard to which to adhere and are solid foundations by which to organise the business around.
+Indeed, a defined set of family values can also prove to be very productive in business, when it comes to structure, setting the standard to which to adhere and are solid foundations by which to organise the business around.